-Jaron Lanier: Often called the “father of virtual reality,” Lanier's work at Microsoft Research involves developing gesture recognition systems, notably for projects the Microsoft Kinect.
-Lanier's perspectives on human-computer interaction continue to influence the field.
+Jaron Lanier: Often called the “father of virtual reality,” Lanier’s work at Microsoft Research involves developing gesture recognition systems, most notably for projects like the Microsoft Kinect.
+Lanier’s perspectives on human-computer interaction continue to influence the field.

-Dr. Shahram Izadi: Once a principal researcher at Microsoft, Izadi has contributed extensively to the Kinect's gesture recognition capabilities.
-He emphasizes real-time interactive systems and interfaces.
+Dr. Shahram Izadi: Once a principal researcher at Microsoft, Izadi has contributed extensively to the Kinect’s gesture recognition capabilities.
+He emphasizes real-time interactive systems and user interfaces.

 Alexandre Alahi: Currently an assistant professor at EPFL, Alahi’s research in computer vision, particularly in the domain of social and human behavior understanding, provides crucial insights for gesture recognition applications.